Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/procedural/introduction.rst

 .. figure:: /images/render_blender-render_textures_types_procedural_introduction_menu.png
    :width: 230px

    The Texture Type list in the Texture panel of the Texture Buttons.
-(Non procedural textures darkened out).
+(Non-procedural textures darkened out).

 Procedural textures are textures that are defined mathematically.
 They are generally relatively simple to use,